omicscodeathon/neurovar/README.md

 ## Implementation and  Operation

-NeuroVar:

-- is a desktop application
+NeuroVar is available as a Shiny Application and a desktop appplication.

+1. Shiny application

     - does not require any computational skills to use
     - platform-independent
+    - all dependencies are installed automatically with the tool
+    - Internet requirement: Only if using an online server
+    - Third party tools requirement: R studio or a online Server
+    - Pre-requirements: R  installation

+2. Desktop application

+    - does not require any computational skills to use
+    - platform-independent
-- all requirements are installed automatically with the tool
+    - all dependencies are installed automatically with the tool
+    - Internet requirement: NO
+    - Third party tools requirement: NO
+    - Pre-requirements: Python  installation

 - input:  NeuroVar requires gene expression CSV files and genetic variants VCF files as inputs.

 ## Installation